Crossed product algebras and generalized entropy for subregions: Subregions in AdS/CFT

 The key observation is that modular theory gives a natural isomorphism between $\frak{A}_B$ and $\frak{A}_B'$.
 Furthermore, by Haag duality, $\frak{A}_B'=\frak{A}_{B'}$.
 The same isomorphism holds for the bulk algebras $\frak{A}_b$ and $\frak{A}_b'=\frak{A}_{b'}$.
 Therefore, the duality between the bulk and boundary algebras must be symmetric under the exchange of $B$ ($b$) and $B'$ ($b'$).
 But as illustrated in fig. \ref{fig:switch}, if $b$ consists of the two blue wedges, then the complement $b'$ is the single connected region in white, which implies that after the switchover, $b$ must be the single connected region in blue.
 Thus, in order for subregion-subregion duality to respect the isomorphism of the associated von Neumann algebras with their commutants, the bulk dual $b$ must undergo the switchover effect, which rules out the (causal completion of the) causal wedge.
+Simply put, the bulk dual of the boundary subregion must obey Haag duality, and the causal wedge does not.

 While the above suffices to rule out the causal wedge as the bulk dual of $B$ on purely algebraic grounds, we have not addressed the possibility for some third option distinct from both the causal and entanglement wedges.
-To close this last remaining gap, we use the fact that the boundary algebra is manifestly gauge-invariant, while not all bulk subregions correspond to gauge-invariant algebras.
-This is due to the fact that the area of a non-extremal surface is not gauge-invariant \cite{Jafferis:2015del}.
+This is due to the fact that the area of a non-extremal surface\footnote{When the causal and entanglement wedges differ, the causal surface is not extremal.
+It would be interesting to understand the implications of this from the algebraic perspective; e.g., what is the bulk subregion obtainable from acting with the entanglement wedge modular flow on only the causal wedge, and how does it compare to the causal completion of the latter?} is not gauge-invariant \cite{Jafferis:2015del}.
 That is, the action of diffeomorphisms along the entangling surface must trivialize, which happens only if the surface is extremal~\cite{Camps:2018wjf}.
-This, combined with the fact that we require a causally complete region to define our candidate algebra $\frak{A}_b$, implies that $b$ must be the entanglement wedge.
+This implies that $b$ must be the entanglement wedge.
 Note that if we consider the full boundary as in \cite{Chandrasekaran:2022eqq}, the modular group is simply time translations of the CFT, which are diffeomorphisms in the bulk.

 In the remainder of this section, we consider three important cases: a single region in vacuum AdS (described by AdS-Rindler), an excited state, and disjoint boundary subregions.
 In the case of AdS-Rindler, the entanglement and (causal completion of the) causal wedges coincide, reflecting the fact that the modular flow is geometric.
 As mentioned above however, for an excited state or disjoint regions, the distinction is essential, as the entanglement wedge is larger and, in the case of disjoint regions, exhibits the switchover effect.